100 Years of Disney: Catapulting Cartoons to Global Fame | LatestLY

 In 1955, Walt Disney had another crazy idea: his fairy tale worlds were to become reality, and so the first Disneyland was built in the US state of California.
 Later, offshoots followed in Florida, Paris, Tokyo, Hong Kong and Shanghai.

-Walt Disney was awarded 26 Oscars — an unprecedented record.
+Walt Disney was awarded 26 Oscars during his lifetime — an unprecedented record.
 However, he did not live to see the premiere of his last film, "The Jungle Book" (1967), as he died of lung cancer in 1966.

 "I think when you relate Disney to anything, you relate it to magic, and imagination and creativity, and I think that's what's so different about our company: It's that we tell stories and we make we make magic in everything that we do," Betty Cline, director of the Walt Disney Archive, told DW.

 From the 2000s onward, the former cartoon company set its sights on expansion.
-First, it bought the successful animation studio Pixar (including "Toy Story," "Finding Nemo"), then swallowed the numerous superhero films with Marvel, and finally, the long-running box office hit company Lucasfilm with the "Star Wars" series.
+First, it bought the successful animation studio Pixar (with whom it had already produced films such as "Toy Story" and "Finding Nemo"), then swallowed the numerous superhero films with Marvel, and finally, the long-running box office hit company Lucasfilm with the "Star Wars" series.
 TV series and several prequels, sequels and spin-offs followed.

 Of course, in the spirit of its founder, Disney continues to keep pace with technological innovations.
 Although its own streaming platform Disney+ started somewhat late in 2019 and stumbled at first, its quarterly figures for 2022 now position it in third place worldwide behind Netflix and Amazon Prime.